dragonwasrobot/dragonwasrobot.github.io/_posts/2015-04-25-checking-for-existence-of-i18n-keys.md

 layout: post
 title: "Checking for existence of i18n keys"
 category: programming
-description: "In this post, I demonstrate how you can set up an integration test in Grails to check that all i18n keys exist for all languages."
+description: "In this post, we demonstrate how to set up a test in Grails to check that all i18n keys exist for all languages."
 tags: [Groovy, Grails, Spock, i18n]
 ---